ishita-17/csc213-shopping-threads/README.md

 If the audit is incorrect at any point, the program stops running.
 Otherwise, it simply prints `Audit correct` along with the revenue calculated so far each time the audit runs.

+### Description of files in the directory

+`inventory.c` : C file that creates the inventory `main.c` : C file that creates the threads and runs the transactions for the program `inventory.h` : Header file that contains C declaration and macro definitions that is shared between `inventory.c` and `main.c`
+`output.txt` : The text file that is created at the end of the program that shows the total revenue `Makefile` : Compiles all the code and checks for race conditions in threads using thread sanitizer `group.txt` : Text file that has author information and Academic Honesty statement for the class `.png files` : Screenshots of images included in this README file

 ### General instructions

+Download all the files.

 To compile the code, use the Makefile and run `make` in the terminal.
 Make sure you run the command in the project directory.
 Then run `./test` in the terminal to run the program.